Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Connection to a Lang-Firsov transformation picture

+It should again be emphasized that the above result for the temperature-dependent modulation of the hopping term relies on the weak-coupling approximation, which is violated in systems with strong electron-phonon interactions, such as MgO.

 Let us pause to consider what has been achieved at this point.
 Eq.\,\eqref{eq:eff_el} is a generalized Hubbard model, including only electronic terms, with the hopping and Coulomb integrals renormalized by the magnitude of the electron-phonon interactions.
-One can solve this Hamiltonian in exactly the same manner as the original Hamiltonian eq.\,\eqref{eq:Hamiltonian}, with the only difference that the parameters entering it are renormalized.
-Moreover, the correction to the two-body Coulomb term due to phonons is found to be identical to the static phonon-mediated correction of eq.\,\eqref{eq:Uph_st}.
-Therefore, starting from the coupled electron-phonon Hamiltonian of eq.\,\eqref{eq:Holstein_Hamiltonian}, performing a Lang-Firsov transformation and tracing out phonon degrees of freedom, yields the static limit of including phonon screening in the Coulomb integral of eq.\,\eqref{eq:coulomb}.
+One can solve this Hamiltonian in exactly the same manner as the original Hamiltonian Eq.\,\eqref{eq:Hamiltonian}, with the only difference that the parameters entering it are renormalized.
+Moreover, the correction to the two-body Coulomb term due to phonons is found to be identical to the static phonon-mediated correction of Eq.\,\eqref{eq:Uph_st}.
+Therefore, starting from the coupled electron-phonon Hamiltonian of Eq.\,\eqref{eq:Holstein_Hamiltonian}, performing a Lang-Firsov transformation and tracing out phonon degrees of freedom, yields the static limit of including phonon screening in the Coulomb integral of Eq.\,\eqref{eq:coulomb}.

-It is interesting to note at this point some characteristics of the temperature dependence of the effective electronic Hamiltonian of eq.\,\eqref{eq:eff_el}.
-The phonon-induced renormalization of the hopping terms, as described by eq.\,\eqref{eq:hopping_renormalization}, is temperature-dependent, with the hopping integrals reduced with increasing temperature, indicative of a flattening of the electronic bands, and real-space localization of electronic states, in agreement with previous derivations~\cite{PhysRevB.69.075211,PhysRevResearch.1.013017}.
+It is interesting to note at this point some characteristics of the temperature dependence of the effective electronic Hamiltonian of Eq.\,\eqref{eq:eff_el}.
+The phonon-induced renormalization of the hopping terms, as described by Eq.\,\eqref{eq:hopping_renormalization}, is temperature-dependent, with the hopping integrals reduced with increasing temperature, indicative of a flattening of the electronic bands, and real-space localization of electronic states, in agreement with previous derivations~\cite{PhysRevB.69.075211,PhysRevResearch.1.013017}.
 However, the correction to the Coulomb term describes virtual phonon processes and hence is temperature-independent.
-For the remainder of this paper we will focus on the renormalization of the Coulomb interactions, however eq.\,\eqref{eq:eff_el} indicates that we could also obtain the phonon-renormalized kinetic terms within our approach.
+For the remainder of this paper we will focus on the renormalization of the Coulomb interactions.